 Are similar diurnal variations complicating our interpretation of changes in Pluto's atmosphere?
-Pluto's atmosphere has been observed with stellar occultation at least once a year since 2006 (Young et al., 2008a, 2009, 2010, 2011; Elliot et al., 2007; Buie et al., 2008; Person et al., 2010; Olkin et al., submitted for publication), opportunities made possible by Pluto's passage through the galactic plane (Assafin et al., 2010).
+Pluto's atmosphere has been observed with stellar occultation at least once a year since 2006 (E. Young et al., 2008; Elliot et al., 2007; Buie et al., 2008; L. Young et al., 2009, 2010, 2011; Person et al., 2010; Olkin et al., 2012), opportunities made possible by Pluto's passage through the galactic plane (Assafin et al., 2010).
 The technique of stellar occultation is currently the most sensitive method for measuring the changes in Pluto's atmosphere.
 The high cadence of Pluto stellar occultations allows additional comparisons at the timescales of months.

-At the 2010 Division of Planetary Science meeting, preliminary reports of the results of two Pluto occultations in 2010, on February 14 (Young et al., 2010) and July 4 (Person et al., 2010), suggested rapid and non-monotonic changes in Pluto's atmosphere of ~20% over 5 months, contrary to expectations of seasonal models (HP96).
+At the 2010 Division of Planetary Science meeting, preliminary reports of the results of two Pluto occultations in 2010, on February 14 (Young et al., 2010) and July 4 (Person et al. 2010), suggested rapid and non-monotonic changes in Pluto's atmosphere of ~20% over 5 months, contrary to expectations of seasonal models (HP96).
 Two explanations were suggested at that time by Young et al. (2010).
-Either the differences arose from the intercomparison of pressures derived using a variety different analysis techniques, or the differences reflected real atmospheric changes on short timescales.
-In particular, Young et al. (2010) noted that the pressures derived from occultations observed at a subsolar longitude of 297-12° were lower than those at subsolar longitude 82- 187° (using the rotational-north-pole, sub-Charon prime meridian convention of e.g., Grundy and Fink, 1996).
-This paper addresses
+Either the differences arose from the inter-comparison of pressures derived using a variety different analysis techniques, or the differences reflected real atmospheric changes on short time scales.
+In particular, Young et al. (2010) noted that the pressures derived from occultations observed at a subsolar longitude of 297-12° were lower than those at subsolar longitude 82-187° (using the rotational-northpole, sub-Charon prime meridian convention of e.g., Grundy and Fink, 1996).
+This paper addresses the possibility of rapid atmospheric change, particularly on diurnal timescales.